Authentic print in a classroom reflects what is valued and important to the community.

 - Write four or five sentences on the board, sentence strips, or overhead.
 Cover a word in each sentence with two sticky notes — one covering the onset, the other covering the rime.

-- Call on a student to read the first sentence.
+- Call on a child to read the first sentence.

 - Children make several guesses about the covered word.
 Write the guesses on the board.